Home » Ted Bundy Seattle Locations » This Location

 He returned to the body

 He was also anxious because he had recently pulled the same ruse on someone else.
-Two weeks prior, he had drunkenly approached a girl in the alley behind Beta Theta Pi and lured her to the exact same parking lot where he abducted Hawkins.
+Two weeks prior, he had drunkenly approached a girl in the alley behind Beta Theta Pi and lured her to the same parking lot where he abducted Hawkins.
 However, on that occasion, his target reportedly grew weary of him and decided to leave.

-The morning after the teenager's disappearance, police cordoned off Greek Row and searched it for clues.
+The morning after Hawkins' disappearance, the police cordoned off Greek Row and searched it for clues.
+They also started checking parks in the area.
 However, they did not inspect the parking lot on 17th Avenue.
-Consequently, Bundy was able to return the next evening at 5 p.m. and retrieve her shoe and both of her earrings.

 His third and final visit occurred about a week or two later, when he returned to the site to "see what was going on."
 During his confession, he alluded to things such as necrophilia, the "possession" of victims, and his fascination with death.
 However, he did not go into any further detail.